Parker Schnabel Honors His Grandfather And Follows The Old Gold Miner’s Trails

 “It had nothing to do with the TV side of it, our personalities just didn’t quite jive.
 It comes out a little bit on the show, but with something like this, it’s hard to get it on camera and that’s not my priority.
 But James and I had quite a few issues.
 I had a real problem with some of the things that he did.”

 What about next gold season?
-It won’t be long until Parker, Rick and the rest of the crew head back up to the Klondike to see if they can get more gold.
+It won’t be long until Parker, Rick, and the rest of the crew head back up to the Klondike to see if they can get more gold.
 Will Parker and his crew return to the same Tony Beets’ owned property claims that they mined on last season?
 Parker told Maxim that he is indeed returning back because they have already done the preliminary work on Tony’s land.
 Yet, it sounds like the go-getter Parker has more plans beyond continuing what they did last season!

 “We have a few new things in the works.
 For the time being we are staying on Tony’s ground because we have done a bunch of stripping on it and have established ourselves there.
 With that said, there is definitely movement happening on other opportunities.
 I can’t give anything away but we are working on that.
 I’m looking forward to another season of mining and hope we find more gold.”